ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 As we can see we successfully reached our container from busybox.

+In this section we configured CNI plugin for our intallation and now we can run pods which can communicate with each other over the network.

-Now, we will clean up workplace
+In nest section we will procede with the kubernetes cluster configuration, but before, we need to clean up workspace.
 ```bash
 rm /etc/kubernetes/manifests/static-*
 ```